code-423n4/2024-03-gitcoin/README.md

 # Scope

-[ ⭐️ SPONSORS: add scoping and technical details here ]

 - [x] In the table format shown below, provide the name of each contract and:
   - [ ] source lines of code (excluding blank lines and comments) in each _For line of code counts, we recommend running prettier with a 100-character line length, and using [cloc](https://github.com/AlDanial/cloc)._
   - [ ] external contracts called in each
   - [x] libraries used in each

-_List all files in scope in the table below (along with hyperlinks) -- and feel free to add notes here to emphasize areas of focus._

 ---